guidance-guarantee-programme/pension_guidance/content/pension_type_tool/question_2.en.md

 ---
 description: Employer your pension came from?
 answers:
-  'yes': /pension-type-tool/most-cases-defined-benefit
+  'yes': /en/pension-type-tool/most-cases-defined-benefit
-  'no': /pension-type-tool/question-3
+  'no': /en/pension-type-tool/question-3
-  dont_know: /pension-type-tool/question-3
+  dont_know: /en/pension-type-tool/question-3
 tags:
   - appointments
 ---

 # Find out your pension type

-{::yes-no-dont-know-question id="pension-type-tool/question-2"}
+{::yes-no-dont-know-question id="pension-type-tool/question-2" locale="en"}
 ## Did your pension come from working for one of the following:

 * a local council